 How do you plan for financial independence?
-Here are some simple steps to follow.
+Here are seven simple steps to follow.

 Plan your asset purchases to provide several sources of retirement income to supplement Social Security or pensions.
 Examples are dividends from stock, IRA distributions, rent from real estate investments, and annuities.

-Maintain Healthy Habits – For those who do plan well, a major source of derailing their plans is poor health.
+For those who do plan well, a major source of derailing their plans is poor health.
 Maintaining a fit and healthy lifestyle does not guarantee lower health care costs, but it improves the odds.
 Besides, most unhealthy habits cost more to maintain than healthy ones.
-You should also reap costs savings through lower insurance premiums.
+You should also reap cost savings through lower insurance premiums.

 When you wake up in complete control of your life and your finances, you will be glad that you planned ahead.
 Go ahead and set off some celebratory fireworks – after all, it’s your Independence Day.